 The recommended implementation for these devices is to associate them with rooms or zones, and let Hue use them to manage the target grouped devices in the Hue app, and to use the Hubitat to monitor and supplement the Hue features.

 All sensor devices are included in Hubitat Package Manager as optional devices.
 Be sure to install them if you wish to use them.
 You only need to install the ones you want to use.

 The Hue hub API is a very responsive system with constantly growing capabilities.
 The hardware in the Hue hub is rather slow however.
 The Developer's documentation states that The Hue hub is only capable of changing the state of 1 Group Per Second, or 10 Device Per Second .
 Anything more will likely result in queue of requests.
 This applies to all hue integrations.
 Please consider this when adding hue groups/schene/lights to HE rules and groups, and scenes.

 I am playing with work-arounds for this, but there is only so much we can do.
 At present, I have techniques to limit what is sent to Hue when the target device is in the off state, and then queue them with the on event, to handle turning on the target group / light and setting all states with a single command.
-This is still experimental, but it is part of the current build.

 This is a product of my own independent research.
 All code is entirely created by me, for my network, and my friends' networks.
 The results of my efforts have proven to meet our needs quite well.
 There are still some planned updates that are not yet implemented.
 Your results may differ.